-This will be our seventh consecutive year hosting a team from the Institute to participate in the historic international running event which this year will be held on Monday, April 17, 2017.
+This will be the Institute’s ninth consecutive year hosting a team to participate in the historic international running event, which will be held this year on Monday, April 15, 2019.

 About Team IHP

-Since 2011 Team IHP and the Institute together have raised more than $100,000 for MGH Institute of Health Professions.
-Funds raised through the Marathon program have a tremendous impact at the IHP both monetarily in support of our students and their educational experience and in awareness of our services for the local community.
+Since 2011, Team IHP and the Institute together have raised more than $130,000 for MGH Institute of Health Professions.
+Funds raised through the marathon program have a tremendous impact by offering scholarships/financial aid, supplementing their educational experience beyond the classroom, and providing state of the art facilities for its students.

 Meet Team IHP

 Tom is member of the 2018 Physician Assistant class at MGH Institute of Health Professions and will be running to support the Physician Assistant Studies Program at the Institute.
 Originally from Norton, MA, Tom joined the Marines after graduating high school in 2005.
 He did two combat deployments; one to Africa in 2006 and then to Iraq in 2008.
 Tom began running while in the military and completed the Marine Corps marathon in 2011 and multiple half marathons since.
 During the Boston Marathon in 2013, Tom was volunteering at the finish line helping injured runners move to the medical tent after the bombings.
 He was able to implement his medical training from his military trauma courses and help tourniquet some patients while taking them to the triage tent.
 It was the first time he had met a Physician Assistant working in acute care.
 It was one of those validating experiences where he knew that was exactly what he wanted to become.
 The following day Tom transitioned from a physical therapy pipeline to pursuing a degree as a PA.
 After graduating from the Institute, Tom works as an orthopedic surgery PA at Brigham & Women’s Hospital in the sports medicine department.